-Performance management is an ongoing, essential process.
-Without it, your team may fail to hit specific targets and the business could suffer.
-It also means that your employees are unable to develop and grow.
+Performance management is an ongoing and essential process.
+Without it, your team may fail to hit specific targets, and the organization could suffer.
+It also means that your employees will be unable to develop and grow.

 Should Performance Reviews Still Occur?